-Due to acute shortage of available power for meeting the full demand within the State, the DISCOM itself had proposed to the erstwhile APERC for imposition of Restriction and Control measures and erstwhile APERC was pleased to impose the R&C measures which were extended from time to time and continued up to July, 2013.
-It is therefore evident that the DISCOM by its own admission were not in a position to supply full and continuous power to the ferro alloy industry throughout the FY 2013-14 and therefore, billing of the shortfall in consumption below the stipulated level of 6701 per kVA is against the very principle on which the tariff is based.

-v.
-It is also a fact that the R&C measures were lifted from 01.08.2013.
-However, load restrictions by way of Emergency Load Relief (ELR) and Load relief (LR) had continued throughout the remaining period of the FY 2013-14.
+- Due to acute shortage of available power for meeting the full demand within the State, the DISCOM itself had proposed to the erstwhile APERC for imposition of Restriction and Control measures and erstwhile APERC was pleased to impose the R & C measures which were extended from time to time and continued up to 31.03.2013.
+It is therefore evident that the DISCOM by its own admission were not in a position to supply full and continuous power to the ferro alloy Industry throughout the FY 2012-13 and therefore, billing of the shortfall in consumption below the stipulated level of 6701 per kVA is against the very principle on which the tariff is based. - v.
+It is also a fact that the load restrictions by way of Emergency Load Relief (ELR) and Load Relief (LR) had continued throughout the remaining period of the FY 2013-14.
 There were even days, when virtually no power was available for any industrial operation.
 Extra weekly power holiday in additional to regular weekly off too was imposed.
 The ELR & LR imposed have been brought to the notice of the respondent from time to time through written communications.
-The applicant prays the Commission to call for the records from the respondents in this regard for the period from 01.08.2013 to 31.03.2014 so as to ascertain whether the DISCOM / respondents really supplied the power without any power cuts to both scheduled and unscheduled consumers.

-vi.
-Even during the short period of around two or three months in FY 2013-14 when the DISCOM did not impose any power cuts, the units not consumed by the applicant have already been sold and used by others in a power deficit situation and revenue for the same has already been realised by the DISCOM.
-Therefore, there is no consequential loss to the DISCOM by non consumption of the said units.
-It will, therefore, not be equitable, proper or just to try to earn further revenue by charging the deemed consumption charges.

-vii.
-The ferro alloy industry is a continuous process industry which uses power as a major input for smelting of the ore with the reductants.
+The applicant prays the Commission to call for the records from the respondents in this regard for the period from 01.04.2012 to 14.09.2013 so as to ascertain whether the DISCOM/respondents really supplied the power without any power cuts to both scheduled and unscheduled consumers. - vi.
+Even during a short period in FY 2012-13 when the DISCOM did not impose any power cuts, the units not consumed by the applicant had already been sold and used by others in a power deficit situation and revenue for the same has already been realised by the DISCOM.
+Therefore, there is no consequential loss to the DISCOM by non-consumption of the said units.
+It will, therefore, not be equitable, proper or just to try to earn further revenue by charging the deemed consumption charges. - vii.
+The ferro alloy Industry is a continuous process industry which uses power as a major input for smelting of the ore with the reductants.
 For the smelting reactions to take place temperatures of 1800 to 2000 degree Celsius have to be reached in the reduction zone of the furnace and this temperature has to be maintained continuously and throughout the process.
 If at any time, there is power cut due to any reason, the furnace cools down, the smelting reactions slow down or completely stop and the furnace needs to be gradually reheated to bring it back to the operating temperature.
-Thus, frequent interruptions, load restrictions and load relief act against the maintenance of the load factor as the furnace cannot be brought back to the working temperature suddenly after a cut in the available power and also result in lower production at a much higher cost of production.
+Thus, the frequent interruptions, load restrictions and load relief act against the maintenance of the load factor as the furnace cannot be brought back to the working temperature suddenly after a cut in the available power and also result in lower production at a much higher cost of production.
 This would lead to breakdown of electrodes used to smelt the raw materials in the furnace.
 The baking of the carbon electrodes will take 48 to 72 hours to bring them back to the required size.
 Even the power cut in a single day during a week will hamper the entire load factor as the furnace takes at least two days there from to reach the optimum level.